-The main sections of the report consist of an overview of the findings from the six country studies, more detailed analyses of the electoral arrangements in each of the countries and a brief conclusion draws some possible lessons for Elections Canada.
+The main sections of the report consist of an overview of the findings from the six country case studies, more detailed analyses of the electoral arrangements in each of the countries and a brief conclusion that draws some possible lessons for Elections Canada.

 The overview findings include the following observations:

-The national context the geography, history, political traditions, constitutional order, the dynamics of power among different parts of the political system and the issues that have arisen around the process have all shaped the electoral arrangements in each country.
+The national context – the geography, history, political traditions, constitutional order, the dynamics of power among different parts of the political system and the issues that have arisen around the electoral process – have all shaped the electoral arrangements in each country.

-All six operate along a boundary between the partisan political process and a professional governance and administration process, but the exposure to undue political pressure varies among the countries.
+All six EMBs operate along a boundary between the partisan political process and a professional electoral governance and administration process, but the exposure to undue political pressure varies among the countries.

-The distribution of authority, initiative and power within the political system is an important factor that shapes electoral governance arrangements and on this dimension the political system of the US has followed a fundamentally different approach than the abinet-parliamentary countries of Australia, Canada, New Zealand and the UK.
-Put simply, the US has built partisanship into the governance arrangements whereas the countries have sought to distance management from partisanship.
+The distribution of authority, initiative and power within the political system is an important factor that shapes electoral governance arrangements, and, on this dimension, the political system of the US, which operates on a presidential-congressional model, has followed a fundamentally different approach than the Cabinet-parliamentary countries of Australia, Canada, New Zealand and the UK.
+Put simply, the US has built partisanship into the governance arrangements, whereas the other countries have sought to distance electoral management from partisanship.

-The balance between independenceprofessionalism accountability responsiveness to the political process depends on a number of factors in the governance arrangements: how the mandate of body is set and modified, how members of each body are appointed and removed, how bod obtain budget and staffing, the requirements for reporting, the strictness of the scrutiny of performance and the consequences that flow from that performance.
+The balance between, on the one hand, independence and professionalism and, on the other, accountability and responsiveness to the political process depends on a number of factors in the governance arrangements: how the mandate of an electoral body is set and modified, how the members of each body are appointed and removed, how an electoral body obtains its budget and staffing, the requirements for reporting, the strictness of the scrutiny of its performance and the consequences that flow from that performance.

-Among the examined in this study, Elections Canada has the longest history operati as an independent body led by a professional, impartial administrator.
-The other countries have all chosen to create multi-member commissions to oversee the process, a variety of different legal, structural and procedural arrangements to achieve what is seen in each country as the appropriate balance between independenceprofessionalism accountabilityresponsiveness.
+Among the EMBs examined in this study, Elections Canada has the longest history of operation as an independent body led by a professional, impartial administrator.
+The other countries have all chosen to create multi-member commissions to oversee the electoral process, adopting a variety of different legal, structural and procedural arrangements to achieve what is seen in each country as the appropriate balance between independence and professionalism and accountability and responsiveness.

-in the six countries face challenges distinctive to their own context, but there is also a significant commonality to the issues and challenges confronting .
+The EMBs in the six countries face challenges distinctive to their own context, but there is also a significant commonality to the issues and challenges confronting them.

-The brief conclusion to the study elaborates on the following three pointsElections Canada operates on a sound governance framework and has a strong reputation both domestically and abroad as a model of independence, professionalism and integrity in the field of administration.
+The brief conclusion to the study elaborates on the following three points:

+Elections Canada operates on a sound governance framework and has a strong reputation both domestically and abroad as a model of independence, professionalism and integrity in the field of electoral administration.

-he comparative assessment suggests that independence and other fundamental values of electoral democracy can be achieved under a number of different organizational formats, including a single-headed agency, a multi-member commission that is strictly non-partisan and a hybrid model that includes both independent and politically aligned commissioners.
-The dysfunctional status of the two bipartisan commissions in the US provides a warning against allowing partisan political considerations to become central to the structure and procedure of an commission.
+The comparative assessment suggests that independence and other fundamental values of electoral democracy can be achieved under a number of different organizational formats, including a single-headed agency, a multi-member commission that is strictly non-partisan and a hybrid model that includes both independent and politically aligned commissioners.
+The dysfunctional status of the two bipartisan commissions in the US provides a warning against allowing partisan political considerations to become central to the structure and procedure of an electoral commission.

-The six face many common challenges that arise from changing political conditions and practices in modern democracies.
-The ongoing revolution in information technology is both driving and enabling changes in the campaign and processes. is pushing in the direction of greater integration and consolidation of various administration activities rather than toward fragmentation and organizational separation.
+The six EMBs face many common challenges that arise from changing political conditions and practices in modern democracies.
+The ongoing revolution in information technology (IT) is both driving and enabling changes in the campaign and electoral processes.
+IT is pushing in the direction of greater integration and consolidation of various electoral administration activities rather than toward fragmentation and organizational separation.

 Introduction